MicrosoftDocs/azure-dev-docs/articles/go/azure-sdk-authentication-service-principal.md

 Replace `<servicePrincipalName>` and `<keyVaultId>` with the appropriate values.

 Note down the `password`, `tenantId`, and `appId` properties from the output.
-You'll need them in the following sections.
+You need them in the following sections.
 After creation, the service principal password can't be retrieved.
 If you forget the password, you can [reset the service principal credentials](/cli/azure/create-an-azure-service-principal-azure-cli#reset-credentials).

 # [PowerShell](#tab/powershell)